Daryl F. Mallett: Acting

 As an actor, TV and film appearances Mallett has appeared in Cannibal Women in the Avocado Jungle of Death, Star Trek: The Next Generation; Star Trek: Deep Space Nine; Star Trek VI: The Undiscovered Country and Carmady's People: The Case of the Reluctant Major, all in categories for which there is no Oscar Award.
-He is currently in his third year dancing for Ballet Rincon in the role of Herr Stahlbaum in The Nutcracker.
+He spent three years dancing for Ballet Rincon in the role of Herr Stahlbaum in The Nutcracker.

-He has also appeared in Disneyland's Main Street Electrical Parade and Disneyland's Bear Country Hoedown, and stage productions of Mame, Waiting in the Wings, Gilbert and Sullivan's operetta Pirates of Penzance, The Ghost Sonata, The Apple Tree, The Birthday Party, the Christmas program at the Crystal Cathedral, and numerous Shakespearean plays, among others, and won critical acclaim in Southern California with a DramaLogue Award for his performance as "Christmas Future" in Dickens' A Christmas Carol.
+He has also appeared in Disneyland's Main Street Electrical Parade and Disneyland's Bear Country Hoedown, and stage productions of Mame, Waiting in the Wings, Gilbert and Sullivan's operetta Pirates of Penzance, The Ghost Sonata, The Apple Tree, The Birthday Party, the Christmas program at the Crystal Cathedral, I Hate Shakespeare, American Buffalo, The Curious Savage, and numerous Shakespearean plays, among others, and won critical acclaim in Southern California with a DramaLogue Award and an Ebenezer Award for his performance as "Christmas Future" in Dickens' A Christmas Carol.